moj-analytical-services/vega-lite-away-day/README.md

 www/chart_specs is where the Vega-lite code for the visualisation is stored.

-If you are using csv data you can put it in www/data, and point to it in the vega-lite visualisation code (in www/chart_specs).
+If you are using csv data you can put it in www/data, and point to it in the www/chart_specs file).

-Then point to the name of the chart_specs file name in main.py 'charts' section.
+Next point to the name of the chart_specs file name in main.py 'charts' section.

 Run main.py, which will then generate dashboard.html.

+Lastly run a python web server ```python3 -m http.server``` in /www to view the website.

 #### R-Shiny with Vega